hosikiti/hosikiti/README.md

 - I'm a Full Stack Developer with 9+ years of experience in developing cross-platform mobile app development.
 - I use daily TypeScript, Flutter & Dart, and Golang.
-- I love Deno lately.
+- I love writing Deno lately.
 - You can find me on Twitter [@hosikiti_js](https://twitter.com/hosikiti_js).

 ### A Little Bit About Me and My Interests